reasonml/reasonml.github.io/docs/draft-blog-posts.md

 A Reason tuple is typed "structurally".
 This means that even if you don't annotate your data with an explicit type, the compiler can still deduce it by looking at its content, its usage, etc. As long as the declarations and the usages' inferred shapes match up, you're all good!

 \* It's not that the Reason type system cannot accept heterogenous, dynamically-sized lists; it actually can in some circumstances, but making such feature the default increases both the first-time learning overhead and the understandability of code.
 Just because the types can accomplish it doesn't mean it's always a good idea to let some pieces of code grow unboundedly complex!

+## Type Design Decisions

+Reason's type system is the crystallization of decades of research and engineering.
+Here are a few highlights:

+- **Types can be inferred**.
+The type system deduces the types for you even if you don't manually write them down.
+This speeds up the prototyping phase.
+Additionally, editor features like [VSCode's codelens](https://github.com/jaredly/reason-language-server) in our editor integrations show you all the types while you write code.

+- **The type coverage is always 100%**.
+We don't need a "type coverage" tool!
+Every piece of Reason code has a type.

+- **The type system is completely "sound"**.
+This means that, as long as your code compiles fine, every type guarantees that it's not lying about itself.
+In a conventional, best-effort type system, just because the type says it's e.g. "an integer that's never null", doesn't mean it's actually never null.
+In contrast, a pure Reason program has no null bugs.

+Many folks who come from a gradually typed community (for example, having experienced using a type system on top of JavaScript, Ruby, Python, etc.) don't understand the fuss about Reason's types "soundness".
+In reality, there's a big difference between these type systems that are "best effort", aka 99.9% correct, and our type system that's "sound", aka 100% correct.

+Many claim that "99% is good enough".
+While this could be true in other domains, such claim isn't very valid for code. **Naive probability**: If your code has 100 types, 99.9% probability of correctness per type means that overall, that code's correctness is `99.9% ^ 100 = 90.4%`

+Oops.
+That's potentially lots of false positives in the system's reported types now.
+Which ones are wrong though?
+That type system sure isn't telling you ¯\\\_(ツ)\_/¯.

+### Part 2

+A type system allowing type argument is basically allowing type-level functions. `list(int)` is really the `list` type function taking in the `int` type, and returning the final, concrete type you'd use in some places.
+You might have noticed that in other languages, this is more or less called "generics".
+For example, `ArrayList<Integer>` in Java.

+[The principle of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) applies when you're trying to "Get Things Done".
+If the problem domain allows, definitely pick the least abstract (aka, the most concrete) solution available, so that the solution is reached faster and has fewer unstable indirections you'd have to traverse.
+For example, prefer types over free-form data, prefer data-driven configuration over turing-complete function calls, prefer function calls over macros, prefer macros over project forks, etc. When you constrain your domain and power, things become easier to analyze.
+That is, _if_ the domain is constrained enough to allow it.

+When a type system is an all-encompassing aspect of your program, we need to make sure we leave enough power in order not to overly constrain your expressiveness; without "type functions", you'd end up with quite a bit of boilerplate, e.g. hard-coded `listOfInt`, `listOfString`, `listOfArrayOfFloat`, their respective helper functions, etc. However, please also make sure you don't overly abuse the power given to you through a rather powerful type system.
+Sometimes, it's fine to write a _little_ bit of boilerplate to reduce the need for otherwise extra powerful types.
+If anything, tasteful tradeoffs might show your pragmatism and judgement more than fancy types!